ikhebgeenaccount/RiotAPIMiner/README.md

 # RiotAPIMiner

-Riot API Miner aims to offer an easy-to-use library to get lots of data from the Riot API.
+Riot API Miner aims to offer an easy-to-use library to get data from the Riot API.
+It also offers data mining support as several tools are provided to get lots of data from the API.

 ## Example